Columns Layout = 3

-Einstein Medical Center's residency in endodontics, one of the first hospital-based endodontic programs approved by the American Dental Association, offers residents comprehensive training in all phases of endodontic treatment.
+Einstein Healthcare Network's residency in endodontics, one of the first hospital-based endodontic programs approved by the American Dental Association, offers residents comprehensive training in all phases of endodontic treatment.
 The hospital environment allows significant experience in the endodontic management of medically compromised patients.
 The 24-month program, which admits two residents each year, prepares graduates to practice, teach and conduct independent research.

-The Maxwell S. Fogel Department of Dental Medicine shares equal status with Einstein Medical Center's other clinical departments.
+The Maxwell S. Fogel Department of Dental Medicine shares equal status with Einstein Healthcare Network's other clinical departments.
 More than 40 faculty members, including specialists in every field of dental medicine, guide residents in clinical, didactic and research areas.
 The favorable faculty-resident ratio allows for an enhanced learning experience through personal guidance.

 The department's longstanding academic associations with the University of Pennsylvania School of Dental Medicine and Temple University School of Dentistry broaden and enrich the residents' educational experiences.
-Dental students from the University of Pennsylvania complete rotations at Einstein Medical Center, and the three institutions freely share information and resources.
+Dental students from the University of Pennsylvania complete rotations at Einstein Healthcare Network, and the three institutions freely share information and resources.

 From one resident and a single operatory in 1926, the department has expanded to 19 residents and 21 operatories in a modern 8,000 square-foot facility in the medical center's outpatient area.
-Einstein Medical Center's emergency unit has dental delivery equipment, including a panoramic X-ray unit, offering dental residents the opportunity to care for dental emergencies in the emergency unit.
+Einstein Healthcare Network's emergency unit has dental delivery equipment, including a panoramic X-ray unit, offering dental residents the opportunity to care for dental emergencies in the emergency unit.

-In addition, dental residents provide dental treatment for patients under general anesthesia in the Medical Center's major operating suite.
+In addition, dental residents provide dental treatment for patients under general anesthesia in the medical center network's major operating suite.